furechan/mplchart/output/README.md

 > **Warning**
 > This project is experimental and the interface can change.
-> For a library with a mature api you may want to look into
+> For a similar project with a mature api you may want to look into
 > [mplfinance](https://pypi.org/project/mplfinance/).